microsoft/SQL-Migration-AzureSQL-PoC/assessment/README.md

     > [!CAUTION]
     > Now you have to connect to the Jumpbox VM.
-    > Use the credentials provided in the deploy page.
+    > Use the credentials provided on the deploy page.

 3. Install az datamigration extension.
 Open either a command shell or PowerShell as administrator.